-The University offers a four-year program with a major in physics-optometry, leading to the degree of Bachelor of Arts and the Certificate in Optometry.
-The first two years may be taken at Los Angeles; the last two must be taken at Berkeley.
-The following curriculum outline should be followed, with such choice of electives as will meet the requirement for the Junior Certificate in the College of Letters and Science:
+The University offers a four-year program in optometry, leading to the degree of Bachelor of Science and the Certificate of Completion in Optometry.
+The first two years may be taken at Los Angeles; the last two must be taken in the School of Optometry at Berkeley.
+The following curriculum outline should be followed, with such choice of electives as will meet the requirement for the degree of Associate in Arts in the College of Letters and Science, which is prerequisite to admission to the School of Optometry: